-The European abrasive industry for inorganic bonded abrasives is characterised by small installations with high environmental standards and low $CO_2$ emissions.
-As already stated in a previous communication (our letter dated 17 July 2006) the total amount of $CO_2$ allowances for the inorganic bonded abrasive industry for Germany is around 15,000 t/y (11 companies).
-The annual recurring additional administrative costs for each company are a minimum of 6,000 $\in$ .
+The European abrasive industry for inorganic bonded abrasives is characterised by small installations with high environmental standards and low CO2 emissions.
+The total amount of CO2 allowances for the inorganic bonded abrasive industry for Germany is around 15,000 t/y (11 companies).
+The annual recurring additional administrative costs for each company are a minimum of 6,000 €.

-As already addressed in our previous letters the national implementation of the emission trading directive with respect to the ceramic industry is very inhomogeneous ("and/or" problem).
+The national implementation of the emission trading directive with respect to the ceramic industry is very inhomogeneous ("and/or" problem).
 Therefore some companies have competition disadvantages as they have additional costs caused by the emission trading obligations without a chance of any economic benefits.
 Also the environmental benefits as intended by the Directive are not achieved due to the small amounts of CO2 emissions of the abrasive industry compared to other industries.